adl/hoaf/support.md

 HOA Format Tool Support
 =======================
+(as of 2.
+4. 2019)

 The following tools implement support for the [HOA format](index.html), either as output or as input.

 In 2015, when the format was introduced, we built a [live CD](#live-cd) to play around with the tools.
 It's probably better to install newer versions of the tools today.
 Several of those tools can also be used online using a terminal on [Spot's sandbox](http://spot-sandbox.lrde.epita.fr/).

-`jhoafparser` and `cpphoafparser` libraries
+`cpphoafparser` and `jhoafparser` libraries
 -------------------------------------------

-[`jhoafparser`](http://automata.tools/hoa/jhoafparser/) and [`cpphoafparser`](http://automata.tools/hoa/cpphoafparser/) are Java/C++-based parser libraries for the HOA format.
+[`cpphoafparser`](http://automata.tools/hoa/cpphoafparser/) and [`jhoafparser`](http://automata.tools/hoa/jhoafparser/) are C++/Java-based parser libraries for the HOA format.
 The parsers include an abstraction layer (`HOAConsumer`) allowing applications to react to the different parts of the format, as well as command-line tools that can be used for validation of HOA automata.

-`jhoafparser` and `cpphoafparser` is distributed under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/lgpl-2.1.html)
+`cpphoafparser` and `jhoafparser` are distributed under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/lgpl-2.1.html)

 `GOAL`
 ------